Collection Development Policies

 The process of selecting materials for the library is a cooperative one involving the librarians, faculty, and input from the students.
 By virtue of their subject area expertise, faculty members are expected to select library materials which support the courses they teach, and which supplement the general library collections appropriate to their respective disciplines.
-Upon request, the professional librarians are to provide faculty members with subject bibliographies, recommended lists, catalogs, or other supporting documents to assist their fulfilling these responsibilities.Each academic department is assigned a Professional Librarian to serve as its Collection Development Liaison.
-Librarians will participate in faculty and Division meetings, both on campus and at off-campus sites, fostering close cooperation and collaboration to ensure the viability and strength of the collection.
+Upon request, the professional librarians are to provide faculty members with subject bibliographies, recommended lists, catalogs, or other supporting documents to assist with the fulfillment of these responsibilities.Each academic department is assigned a Professional Librarian to serve as its Collection Development Liaison.
+Librarians will participate in faculty and Division meetings, both on campus and at off-campus sites, fostering close cooperation and collaboration to ensure the viability and strength of library collections.

 II.
 Allocation of Funds

 The Library Director is responsible for the expenditure of all library funds.
-Allocation of monies by academic division is made annually by the Library Director with the advice of the Assistant Director for Technical Services, taking into account student enrollment and program levels.
+Allocation of monies by academic divisions is made annually by the Library Director with the advice of the Assistant Director for Technical Services, taking into account student enrollment and program levels.
 The formula used for the allocation of funds is as follows: